Montmartre

 View of Funicular

-Down rue Norvius at rue Poulbot is Le Tire Bouchon, a fun stop for the live piano music, ambiance and crêpe or aperitif (don’t forget to tack up your business card).
+Down rue Norvius at rue Poulbot is Le Tire Bouchon, a fun stop for the live piano music, ambiance, and crêpe or aperitif (don’t forget to tack up your business card).

 At the bottom of Montmartre, you’ll be in Pigalle, a fun place for the evening.
 Once home to Paris’ cabaret and dance halls including the famous Moulin Rouge (it means red windmill in French and is as old as the Eiffel Tower from 1889) where you can still enjoy an evening of entertainment.